tiffany1210/Gitlet/README.md

   4. Maintaining related sequences of commits, called branches.
   5. Merging changes made in one branch into another.
 The point of a version-control system is to help you when creating complicated (or even not-so-complicated) projects, or when collaborating with others on a project.
 You save versions of the project periodically.
 If at some later point in time you accidentally mess up your code, then you can restore your source to a previously committed version (without losing any of the changes you made since then).
 If your collaborators make changes embodied in a commit, you can incorporate (merge) these changes into your own version.

-**ENIGMA**

-This programming assignment is intended to exercise a few useful data structures and an object-based view of a programming problem.